javiisebas/Sudoku-Solver/README.md

 # Sudoku-Solver
-Solves sodokus in a visual way.
-Showing the final solution in an image.
+Solves sodokus in a visual way, showing the final solution in an image.